Best fitness watch of 2025

 Best for smarts and battery

-Another fitness-focused model, the Sense 2 has more than the best health sensor suite: thanks to Google's acquisition, it offers Google Maps and Wallet to go with its Fitbit software.
+Another fitness-focused model, the Sense 2, offers more than the best health sensor suite: thanks to Google's acquisition, it offers Google Maps and Wallet in addition to its Fitbit software.

 With the biggest battery and fastest Snapdragon chip on this list, the TicWatch Pro 5 lasts 2–3 days per charge (or even longer with Essential Mode), challenging the Watch 5 Pro.
-It even recommends recovery times.
+You can even get recommended recovery times.

 Load the next 3 products ↓